-As a Design Researcher and Strategist at IA Collaborative, I worked on diverse projects for clients including Amgen, Discover, Fedex and Hyatt.
-Here is a preview of my role and process minus the final outcome due to confidentiality.
+As a Design Researcher and Strategist, I work on diverse projects for clients including Amgen, Discover, Fedex, Hyatt, VMware and Saleforce.
+Here is a preview of my role and process.

 This is when most things are unknown, malleable and full of possibilities.
 As a researcher, it was always exciting to be the foundation of the entire process and to get to define the next steps.

 1. Research Planning

 Before we get into the wild and dive deep with field research, research planning is the first important step.
 From defining goals and objectives, identifying and recruiting the right users, designing and redesigning the discussion guides, defining methodology and activities and strategizing ways to optimize our time with the users, everything constitutes the research planning phase.
 Let's just say, research planning needs research and strategy too.